 Cumberland County Community Development serves as Grantee to administer the Continuum of Care Grant Programs to address the needs of homeless persons.
-Community Development partners with agencies to provide emergency shelter to the homeless; housing stabilization through rapid re-housing and homeless prevention to persons that are homeless or atrisk of being homeless.
-Cumberland County Community Development also serves as Grantee for two transitional housing programs for families and a permanent supportive housing program for homeless individuals who have substance abuse disorders.
+Community Development Community Development will partner with agencies to provide emergency shelter to the homeless and housing stabilization through rapid re-housing and homeless prevention to persons that are homeless or at-risk of being homeless.
+Cumberland County Community Development also serves as Grantee for a transitional housing program for families and a permanent supportive housing program for homeless individuals who have substance abuse disorders.